 Allied health is filled with careers centered around all aspects of care, but none provides the level of interaction quite like that of a Physical Therapist Assistant (PTA).
 Learn what PTA's do below.

-An Understanding of the Body
+Leverages A Thorough Understanding of the Body

 Understanding the mechanics of the human body and how every muscle, bone and ligament interacts is the beginning of what you’ll learn as a PTA.
 After all, in order to help a patient get through what’s wrong, you must possess knowledge of what the human body goes through when everything is working right.